ninevra/coda/step-by-step/character-advancement.md

 A feat's description may list one or more "prerequisites."
 Prerequisites are conditions that must be met in order to gain the feat.
-Any time you retrain or spend a new level to gain a feat, you must meet all prerequistes of all your feats, both before and after.
+Any time you retrain or spend an experience token to gain a feat, you must meet all prerequistes of all your feats, both before and after.
 // TODO: this prohibits character advancement too often.
 For example, to gain a feat with "Prerequisite: Character level 6," your character level must be at least 6.
-(Note that, since levels are spent before feats are gained, a level 5 character may train and spend a new level to gain such a feat.
+(Note that, since experience tokens are spent before feats are gained, a level 5 character may train and spend an experience token to gain such a feat.
-They spend a new level, bringing their character level to 6, and then gain the feat.)
+They spend an experience token, bringing their character level to 6, and then gain the feat.)

 Some feats belong to one of three organizational structures: the Class, the Specialization, and the Discipline.
 A feat's description will note its membership in a class, specialization, or discipline, along with a number, called its "level," that describes its position in the structure.